gabriele92984/connect_four/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.